Tampa Felony DUI Attorney

 DUI Involving Death: DUI Manslaughter

-Whatever criminal penalties you could be facing, your driver's license could subject to immediate and lasting revocation if you're charged with a felony DUI.
-According to the department of Florida Highway Safety & Motor Vehicles (FLHSMV), these are quite a few mandatory sentences of license revocation for any type of felony DUI.
+In addition to the criminal penalties you could be facing, your driver's license could subject to immediate and lasting revocation if you're charged with a felony DUI.
+As outlined by the department of Florida Highway Safety & Motor Vehicles (FLHSMV), there are several mandatory license revocation periods for any type of felony DUI.

-- First felony DUI with serious bodily injury: Minimum 3 years of license revocation
+- First Felony DUI with Serious Bodily Injury: Minimum three-year driver’s license revocation

-- Third DUI conviction within 10 years: Minimum 10 years of license revocation (though a hardship reinstatement could be available after two years)
+- Third DUI Conviction Within 10 Years: Minimum 10-year driver’s license revocation (though a hardship reinstatement could be available after two years)

-- DUI manslaughter: Mandatory permanent license revocation (a hardship reinstatement could be available after five years if this was a first-ever DUI conviction)
+- DUI Manslaughter: Mandatory permanent license revocation (a hardship reinstatement could be available after five years if this was a first-time DUI conviction)

 Driving on a Suspended License